 At the beginning of the year, Facebook confirmed the dark mode for its own application on iPhone and other devices.
 But nothing of the sort has been introduced to date.
 While Facebook remains silent on the subject, hints about the development have now been discovered in the code.

-Dark Mode - also known as dark mode - in Facebook has been requested by fans for a long time.
+Dark Mode – also known as dark mode – on Facebook has been requested by fans for a long time.
 Although the company has confirmed the feature, a specific time frame for its possible release has never been given.
-There have also been no details about the development so far.
-Computer science student and hacker Jane Manchun Wong has now written on her blog that she has found evidence of a dark mode in the code of the Facebook app.
+Details on development have also been lacking.
+Computer science student and hacker Jane Manchun Wong has now written on her blog that she has found references to a dark mode in the code of the Facebook app.
 She made the discovery in the Android version of the application.
-Wong is known for filtering out unpublished functions in various social media apps and leaking test phases.
-She recently drew attention to the upcoming "Snooze" function for Twitter - this allows users to temporarily hide notifications.
+Wong is known for filtering out unreleased features in various social media apps and leaking test phases.
+Just recently, she drew attention to the upcoming "Snooze" feature for Twitter – this allows users to temporarily hide notifications.

 A chance discovery

-Their latest discovery - Dark Mode in Facebook - is said to already be in a testing phase.
-At least that's what the code suggests - writes Wong.
-"I came across this unreleased Dark Mode in Facebook's mobile app for Android when I took a closer look at the code, which suggests that Facebook recently started implementing the long-awaited Dark Mode in their mobile app.
+Her latest discovery—Dark Mode in Facebook—is said to already be in a testing phase.
+The code suggests so, at least, Wong writes.
+"I came across this unreleased Dark Mode in Facebook's mobile app for Android while taking a closer look at the code, which suggests that Facebook recently began implementing the long-awaited Dark Mode in their mobile app.

-Dark mode seems to be in an early stage of development.
-At the moment, only certain parts of the app have been reworked to support dark mode.
+Dark mode appears to be in an early stage of development.
+Currently, only certain parts of the app have been reworked to support dark mode.
 For example, when dark text is displayed on a dark background and vice versa," says Wong.
-The computer science student emphasizes that it is not possible to predict a timeframe for the release.
+The computer science student emphasizes that it's not possible to predict a release timeline.

 Dark Mode in Facebook Messenger – how it works